kumbharedu/Power-BI/README.md

 1-import - It means when table will update the charts will not update

-2-data query - It means when table will update in snowflake simultaneously update in power bi with the help od data pieping .
+2-data query - It means when table will update in snowflake simultaneously update in power bi with the help  data pieping .